padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 ## Startup Sequence

-❗ If you are using Jupyter Lab or VS Code terminals, then do NOT start the cluster from there.
+❗ If you are using JupyterLab or VS Code terminals, then do NOT start the cluster from there.
 The Jet job will terminate with the following exception otherwise.

 ```console
 Caused by: java.io.IOException: Python process died before completing initialization
 ```

-**You must start the cluster outside of Jupyter Lab or VS Code terminals to avoid the above exception.
+**You must start the cluster outside of JupyterLab or VS Code terminals to avoid the above exception.
 This seems to be a limitation of Jet.**

 ### 1. Start Hazelcast cluster and Management Center